 1. Pre-departure preparation

-Following a competitive application process from September – October, participants will be selected in November 2017.
+Following a competitive application process, participants will be selected in April 2019.
 Virtual meetings will be convened with program participants.
 These video meetings are designed to introduce participants to each other, provide learning materials and brief participants on program content.
 Participants will also receive support for travel arrangements, visa applications, and other immigration requirements.

-Participants will travel to Melbourne and Sydney for a ten-day program from 10 to 19 March 2018, where they will take part in a range of workshops, site visits, master classes, peer learning sessions and networking events.
-Participants will cultivate their leadership capabilities and refine their business proposal using the skills developed through these activities, presenting their final version to members of the Australia-ASEAN Council Board in Sydney.
+Participants will travel to Ho Chi Minh City, Jakarta and Singapore for an eight-day program, where they will take part in a range of workshops, site visits, master classes, peer learning sessions and networking events.
+Participants will cultivate their leadership capabilities and refine their business proposal using the skills developed through these activities, presenting their final version to a high-level panel composed of senior Australian and Southeast Asian stakeholders.

 Program participants will need to meet the following criteria: